kunicmarko20/kamikaze_di/README.md

 [Build Status]: https://travis-ci.org/fabianbadoi/kamikaze_di.svg?branch=master
 [travis]: https://travis-ci.org/fabianbadoi/kamikaze_di

-This is what a dependency injection container for Rust.
+This is a dependency injection container for Rust.
 It's inspired by container libraries in other languages.

 I mostly want to know what people think, and if anyone would want to use something like this.